 RESTORATIVE PRACTICES IN OUR SCHOOLS

-Roseville Community Schools utilizes Restorative Practices in our buildings to create relationships, manage conflict, and to repair harm whether the conflict is between students, a violation of the student handbook, or a conflict between staff and student.
+ROSEVILLE COMMUNITY SCHOOLS utilizes Restorative Practices in our buildings to create relationships, manage conflict, and repair harm whether the conflict is between students, a violation of the student handbook, or a conflict between staff and student.
 Our goal is to continually build respect and relationships which also creates a sense of empathy toward one another so we can socially coexist in order to provide the best learning environment.

 Our “Restorative Lens” is a guiding thought process when dealing with choices that cause harm to the relationships in our school community.
 As Educators we offer a different way of thinking and responding to conflict and have done so for over 10 years at Roseville Community Schools.
 We use Restorative Justice in our classrooms and schools as we work together with our students and community to repair harm and to help minimize time out of school.

-The use of Restorative Practices minimizes conflict, but should it occur, we use Restorative Justice, our response to harm, to manage and repair the conflict with those involved.
-Whenever there are human beings there is a chance of conflict; however, when people have connections and relationships, they are less likely to harm on purpose… and if they do harm, they are more likely to repair quicker.
-Roseville Community Schools is committed to building a Restorative environment in our teachings and interactions to create a sense of community in our classrooms and schools, and should harm occur, an atmosphere where students want to belong to and work together to repair in order to be a part of our community here at Roseville Schools.
+The use of Restorative Practice minimizes conflict, but should it occur, we use Restorative Justice, our response to harm, to manage and repair the conflict with those involved.
+Wherever there are human beings there is a chance of conflict; however, when people feel connected, they are less likely to harm on purpose… and if they do harm, they are more likely to repair quicker based on the bonds they have formed with one another.
+Roseville is committed to building a Restorative environment in our teachings and interactions to create a sense of community in our classrooms and schools, and should harm occur, an atmosphere where students want to belong to and work together to repair in order to be a part of our community here at Roseville Schools.